MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide.md

 ## Who should read this guide?

 This evaluation guide demonstrates how to create a sand-boxed, isolated AKS hybrid deployment by using [*nested virtualization*](../hci/concepts/nested-virtualization.md).
-This guide provides a solid foundation that will allow you to explore additional AKS hybrid deployment scenarios in the future.
+This guide provides a solid foundation that will allow you to explore other AKS hybrid deployment scenarios in the future.

 ## Evaluate AKS hybrid using nested virtualization

 Keep in mind that server-class hardware is required in order to test, validate, and evaluate this technology.
 If you have multiple server-class pieces of spare hardware (ideally hardware validated for Azure Stack HCI), you can perform a more real-world evaluation of AKS hybrid.
 For more information, see the [Azure Stack HCI Catalog](https://aka.ms/azurestackhcicatalog).
 If you don't have spare hardware, consider using [nested virtualization](../hci/concepts/nested-virtualization.md) as an alternative for evaluation.

-At a high level, nested virtualization allows a virtualization platform (i.e., Hyper-V, or VMware ESXi) to run virtual machines that run a virtualization platform.
+At a high level, nested virtualization allows a virtualization platform (that is, Hyper-V, or VMware ESXi) to run virtual machines that run a virtualization platform.
 The following image shows this architectural view:

 :::image type="content" source="media/aks-hci-evaluation-guide/nested-virt.png" alt-text="Diagram of nested virtualization architecture.":::